Franklin's Gardens: History

 The 1966/67 season began with the opening of the Peter Haddon-designed Sturtridge Pavilion, marked by a floodlit game between the Saints and an R E G Jeeps XV.
 Originally, the pavilion was designed with a vacant terraced ground floor to allow supporters to watch games from there but, in the end, an indoor conference and dining room was preferred.

 During the 1976/77 season, the club acquired a 4 acre training pitch at the back of the ground on a 60-year lease and, in November 1977, the committee pulled off its biggest coup by buying Franklin's Gardens outright for £30,000.

+When the leagues began in 1987, ground capacity was stated to be 6,000 - 2,000 seated and 4,000 standing.

-During the early 1990s, a number of temporary stands increased the spectator capacity to 10,000.
+During the 1990s, a number of temporary stands increased the spectator capacity up to 10,000 by 1998.
 In 2001, the stadium underwent a complete re-build.
 Fans got their first look at the £6 million new-look Franklin's Gardens on 8 September 2001.

 The Tetley's and South stands were opened formally by Ian McGeechan, and the horseshoe stadium was completed in summer 2002 with the building of the Church's Stand, opened by five Saints legends.
 But there was more development to come.
 In 2005, an extension to the South Stand became a further piece of the Franklin's Gardens jigsaw.

 The north stand was re-developed in the summer of 2015, which included the demolition of the old Sturtridge Pavilion and the construction of the new Barwell Stand, marking the end of the original re-build plans.

 In September 2021, Saints announced a six-year naming rights deal with "cinch", an online used car dealer, which saw the stadium renamed "cinch Stadium at Franklin's Gardens".